MGheini/t2t-transfer-walkthrough/README.md

 Tune and test files should similarly be named `<DATA_SOURCE_PREFIX>.tune.<LANG>` and `<DATA_SOURCE_PREFIX>.test.<LANG>`.

+## Transfer Learning
+Running a transfer learning session is very similar to running a regular training session described above.
+You just need to additionally:
+1. Have the vocabulary of your parent model copied in the `data` directory within the experiment directory.
+2. Point to the checkpoint you want to use as your initialization by passing `-f` argument to `tfmexp.sh`.

-I'm putting few example commands here, which is only accessible if you're signed in using your ISI account.
+I'm putting a few examples [here](https://docs.google.com/document/d/1igOR5N56uUFsPwBEc8LiXhSTts7Hiv_D81gLfUsjB84/edit?usp=sharing), which is only accessible if you're signed in using your USC/ISI account.
 It will hopefully make everything more clear in case this was all too overwhelming.

 ## Contact
 Feel free to contact me on Slack or through email if you face any problems.
 You can simply make an issue here too.